ColeRutledge/taskapi/.github/README.md

     <li>you can also thank him for the overzealous use of emojis as well! 😀 </li>
 </ul>

-### Usage:
+## Usage:

-<p style="margin: 3%">I have prepared a docker-compose file, so after cloning, you should only need to setup a few environment variables!
-The Pydantic config schema in app.config provides defaults valid defaults for all of these, but the required environment variables are: </p>
+<p style="margin: 3%">I have prepared a docker-compose file, so after cloning, you should only need to setup a few environment variables.
+The Pydantic config schema in app.config provides valid defaults for all of these, but the required environment variables are: </p>

 ```bash
 APP_NAME="asana_fastapi"